inadarei/hyper/_includes/design-choices.md

 ### Design Choices

 Primary purpose of Hyper (`application/vnd.hyper+json`) is to be used by developers as the hypermedia type that they actually code against.
-As such, simplicity and developer experience are very important in the design of Hyper.
-As much as Hyper needs to be flexible and extensible, to capture the broadest range of hypermedia use-cases, it cannot be verbose or bloated in its syntax.
-This foundational principle of simplicity greatly influences the design of Hyper.
+As such, simplicity and developer experience are very important in its design.
+Hyper stays as close as possible to plain JSON and avoids being verbose or bloated in its syntax.

 Simplicity comes from an intentionally small set of additional constraints that Hyper introduces on top of "plain old JSON".
-The Hyper spec, could be as short as following three principles:
+The Hyper spec is essentially as short as the following three principles:

 1. Hyper is a JSON document of arbitrary shape.
 Any JSON is a valid Hyper as long as it doesn't violate the other two rules (which most JSON documents,